-As in most of our projects that we do with clients, do less, not better, but just good!
+As in most of our project we do with clients; do less and not better but just good!

 If you were to have an architecture exhibition in Vietnam, how would you organize it so that college students can participate in the model making process, what theme/topic would you choose?

 By bringing our handmade, 1:20 scale concept models of our main projects!
-I have been making models for three years at the university for a big Le Corbusier exhibition in the 80s.
-It was part of a centennial event at that time.
-We also made models of Adolf Loos’ houses and I learned a lot, it has since helped me tremendously with “spatial thinking” / design of space.
-I’m not fond of 3D printed buildings because they’re just items, products, not the architecture of space.
+I have been model making for three years at the university for a big Le Corbusier exhibition in the 8-0-ies.
+It was part of the centennial of LC at that time.
+We also made models of Adolf loos houses and I learned a lot, it has helped me since tremendously with ‘spatial thinking’ / design of space.
+I’m not fond of 3D printed buildings because they just show an item, a product, not the architecture of space.